iotaledger/iri/README.md

 `-d or --debug prints on the standard output, more debug informations`

 `-e or --experimental activates experimental features.
-Current feature: DNS automatic resolver.`
+Current feature: Random Tip Selector Broadcaster.`

 `-h prints the usage`